Kailow-A-S/logger/README.md

 # Logger

-This is a simple package that provides some functionality for logging in a node environment (Browser support is in the works).
+This is a simple package that provides some functionality for logging in a node environment or browser.

 ## Install and usage